','

 Add to that the Ring magazine championship – awarded by publication which is widely perceived to be ‘the bible of boxing’ – and the beltless but still important ‘lineal’ championship, and it’s easy to see why people might become confused.

-Here is a rundown on the situation.
-One which means there is seldom one answer to the question ‘Who is the current heavyweight champion?’:
+There is seldom one answer to the question ‘Who is the current heavyweight champion?’:

 The current heavyweight boxing world champions